xhyrom/discord-datamining/data/articles/normal/articles/15946797617431/content.md

 <p id="docs-internal-guid-e091bdd2-7fff-8089-c2cb-77f54ede7ef7"><strong>Q: Which servers have access to the Members page?</strong></p>
 <p>A: At this time, the new Members page is available to all Community-enabled servers.</p>
 <p><strong>Q: How are the Signals defined?</strong></p>
-<p id="docs-internal-guid-8ac37960-7fff-a481-2afc-ef6b4b2623eb">A: We can’t share the specific details around the Unusual DM Activity flag at this time.
-The Timed Out flags are displayed for users who have been timed out.</p>
+<p id="docs-internal-guid-8ac37960-7fff-a481-2afc-ef6b4b2623eb">A: We can’t share the specific details around the Unusual DM Activity signal at this time.
+The Timed Out signals are displayed for users who have been timed out.</p>
 <p id="docs-internal-guid-4f6d035e-7fff-cb0e-2232-62dca65f1ecc"><strong>Q: Who can see the Members page?</strong></p>
 <p>A: Currently, the Members page is visible for the server’s owner and admins who have admin/manage server/kick/ban permissions.</p>
 <p>Specific information like invite codes will require Manage Server permission.</p>